magma/magma/sbom/README.md

-This directory contains an SBOM in CycloneDX format.
-See https://cyclonedx.org
+This directory contains an SBOM for Magmacore.

+It was produced using scancode-toolkit (https://scancode-toolkit.readthedocs.io) using the following CLI recipe:

+`./scancode --license --copyright --json-pp sbom.json ../../my-fork/magma/nms`